-Parents and carers are encouraged to be actively involved in their child's careers education via the resources shared on a regular basis with the parents.
-In addition, parents also have access to www.unifrog.co.uk with their own individual login.
+Parents and carers are encouraged to be actively involved in their child's careers education via the resources shared on a regular basis with them.
+In addition, parents also have access to www.unifrog.co.uk with their own individual login and a specific area with supportive information on the school's website.